There’s a particular kind of relief that comes from finding the right person for the job.

 If something is a top priority — say, photography — going with an experienced professional is probably going to make you feel more at ease on the day.
 If it’s lower on your list and the risk feels manageable, someone newer might be a perfect fit.

 Hiring a friend can be wonderful.
 And some of the best vendor relationships turn into friendships because they’re so invested in you and your day.
-But before you hand a role to someone you love, ask yourself: would you rather have them be at your wedding — or work at it?
+But before you hand a role to someone you love, ask yourself: would you rather have them at your wedding — or work at it?

 If a friend is building their portfolio and you want to support them, consider hiring them for something adjacent — your rehearsal dinner, your save-the-dates, your bridal shower.
-That way if it doesn’t go as planned, the emotional and financial stakes aren’t tied to the wedding itself.
+That way, if it doesn’t go as planned, the emotional and financial stakes aren’t tied to the wedding itself.

 If you do hire a friend or family member, make sure they’re going to bring the same love and effort they’d give any other client.
 If they offer a discount, clarify that you’ll still receive the same quality and service.
 And always — always — have a contract.

-Trust the Process
+Trust the process

 Explore all your options for each person, place, or thing you’re envisioning before committing.
 Ask questions.
 Take your time.
 Feel it out.